mst1g15/Response-Adaptive-Missing/README.md

 - `02_run_simulation_example.R` demonstrates how to run the simulation for one setting

+To run the simulation with the Gittins Index, the table `GIindex_R.csv` is required but is too large to upload.

+## Output

+Results from the simulation study are provided as .RData files in the Output folder.

 -  `03_forest_plots_smoking.R`  produces key figures of results

-To run the simulation with the Gittins Index, the table `GIindex_R.csv` is required but is too large to upload.

 ## How to run the simulation study

 You can go straight to `02_run_simulation_example.R` to select a simulation setting and run the simulation.
+We recommend reducing `nsim` to a low number if running on a PC.

 Please contact Mia.Tackney@mrc-bsu.cam.ac.uk for any queries/comments.